suobset/skushagra/content/about.md

 ## Background

-I'm currently pursuing my Masters in Computer Science at Northeastern University, focusing on operating systems and compilers.
+I'm currently pursuing my Masters in Computer Science at Northeastern University, focusing on Cybersecurity on Embedded systems, bringing my previous experience from working on operating systems and compilers.
+Currently, I am engaged in some Masters level projects which I will be writing more about soon.

-Before this, I worked at Psivant Therapeutics as a Systems/Software Developer on STORMM, a molecular dynamics framework.
+Before this, I worked at [PsiThera](https://psithera.com) as a Systems/Software Developer on [STORMM](https://stormm.psithera.com/), a molecular dynamics framework.
+A majority of [my contributions](https://github.com/Psivant/stormm/releases/tag/v0.2.0) surrounded around UNIX Standardization, Optimization, Engineering, and making STORMM a valuable Open Source project with a low barrier of entry (from no longer needing 120GB RAM to having comprehensive documentation at hand).
 That role taught me a lot about large-scale scientific software and high performance computation.

-I studied Computer Science at UMass Amherst (BS, Honors), where my thesis compared Rust and C++ performance at the assembly level.
+I studied Computer Science at UMass Amherst (BS, Honors), where my thesis compared [Rust and C++ performance at the assembly level](/2025/09/cics-honors-thesis-undergrad-archive.html); that paper exists in the W.E.B.
+Du Bois Library and you can read a copy [here](https://github.com/cics-syslab/RUST-tracing-tool/blob/main/manuscript/docx/Comparing%20RUST%20and%20C%2B%2B%20Performance%20Metrics%20-%20Kush%20S.pdf).

+I was also a Research Assistant at the [LinKaGe Lab](https://linkage.cs.umass.edu/) at UMass Amherst and Smith College, where I revived old CentOS systems that were hacked into; safeguarded them on a network; retrieved software from decades ago; and rewrote the library's entire bibliography system as a web app that could be hosted on internal servers.

+Lastly, I published a whole bunch of papers at UMass Amherst under the [Integrated Concentration in STEM](https://icons.cns.umass.edu) program.
+I have those listen on an [archived version of this website](https://suobset.github.io/archive/web_v3/docs/undergraduate/icons).
+As part of iCons, I have also worked with [The US Census Department](), on a product called [ASSERT](/2025/09/assert-undergrad-archive.html)

 My first Linux experience was Ubuntu on an Intel Atom netbook in 7th grade—I wrote code on underpowered hardware because that's what I had.
 That's probably why I care so much about efficient software now.

-## Interests

-**Retro computing** — PowerBook G3, Acer eeePC, Macintosh System 9, SUN Solaris, and anything that makes you appreciate how far we've come (or haven't).
-I own actual hardware!!

-**Right-to-repair** — I believe strongly that you should be able to fix what you own.

-**Lightsaber battles** — Seriously enough to build an Apple Watch app for it.

-I think programming is an art form.
-I prefer well-crafted, platform-native software over cross-platform compromises.
-I'll take a thoughtfully designed tool over a feature-bloated one every time.

-This site runs on [Hugo](https://gohugo.io) with a custom theme I built—amber terminal aesthetics meets classic Mac typography.
-No JavaScript frameworks were harmed in the making of this blog.
+---

+The best is yet to come.